 If the motor now goes faster, its back emf rises and the current (caused by the difference between the controller’s output voltage and the motor’s back emf) falls.
 If the motor rotates fast enough, the motor current falls to zero as the back emf then equals the controller’s output.
 Now, if the motor rotates even faster, the current must go negative (feeding back into the controller) as the back emf is now greater than the controller’s output voltage.
 If the controller can accept this current being fed back into it, then braking starts to occur.
 The controller has to do something with this current.
 Crude designs simply dump it as resistive heating but it is more efficient (and not difficult) to feed the current back into the battery.

-If you are technical enough to understand circuit diagrams, there is a detailed description of how regen braking works in our circuits archive.
+There is a more detailed technical description of how regen braking works in our circuits archive.

 Disabling regen braking ‘on the fly’.

 We sometimes get asked for a controller where regen braking can be switched on and off.
 In most applications there is little benefit in disabling braking.
 However some controllers can be supplied with the feature disabled.
 On some controllers it can be enabled/disabled as a user on-board option.

 This feature must not be switched on/off during active use:

 - Switch regen OFF when running – no problem.

 - Switch regen ON when running.
 This can be done BUT ONLY only when the motor is running at full speed or is at zero.
 At any intermediate point there would almost certainly be a mismatch between the motor’s back emf and the controller’s output, this would result in a large jerk and current spike that could damage the controller.